-In 1995, the National Development and Reform Commission, or NDRC, and MOFCOM promulgated the Foreign Investment Industries Guidance Catalog, or Foreign Investment Catalog, as amended on June 28, 2017 and effective on July 28, 2017, pursuant to which (1) non-academic occupational skill training education is categorized as an encouraged industry for foreign investors, (2) preschool education, high school education and higher education in cooperative ways and the domestic party shall hold a dominant position in the cooperation, and (3) compulsory education, i.e., elementary school and middle school education, is a prohibited industry for foreign investors.
-Other education related businesses that are not encouraged, restricted or prohibited fall into the allowed industry.
-As such, our business falls into the category of allowed industry for foreign investment under the Foreign Investment Catalog.
+In 1995, the National Development and Reform Commission, or NDRC, and MOFCOM promulgated the Foreign Investment Industries Guidance Catalog, or Foreign Investment Catalog, as amended on from time to time.
+The latest version of the Foreign Investment Catalog took effect in July, 2017 and divides industries into two categories: i.e., "Category of Industries Encouraged for Foreign Investment" and "Special Administrative Measures (Negative List) for Foreign Investment Access" or the "Negative List."
+Industries not listed in the Foreign Investment Catalog are generally deemed "permitted" for foreign investment.
+Pursuant to the Foreign Investment Catalog: (1) non-academic occupational skill training education is categorized as an encouraged industry for foreign investors, (2) preschool education, high school education and higher education are restricted industries for foreign investors, and foreign investments are only allowed to invest in preschool education, high school education and higher education in cooperative ways and the domestic party shall hold a dominant position in the cooperation, and (3) compulsory education, i.e., elementary school and middle school education, is a prohibited industry for foreign investors.
+Other education related businesses that are not encouraged, restricted or prohibited fall into the permitted industry.
+As such, our business falls into the category of permitted industry for foreign investment under the Foreign Investment Catalog.